Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 In the case of the sensors and actuators the interface is gathered in the ECU Abstraction.
 For each sensor and actuator there is one AUTOSAR PortPrototype that represents the AUTOSAR Signal that is delivered by the sensor or the AUTOSAR Signal that is consumed by the actuator.
 This relationship is depicted in Figure 10.4.

+<-------------- multimodal context
+This diagram shows a minimal AUTOSAR application layer where a Sensor SW-C obtains raw measurements via a required port and then offers processed velocity data through a provided port to an ECU Abstraction SW-C. It illustrates how client/server interfaces and port connectors realize signal-based communication within the RTE.

+• Component hierarchy
+  – Two AtomicSwComponentTypes in a Composition: Sensor SW-C and ECU Abstraction
+  – Sensor SW-C sits “below” ECU Abstraction in the data chain

+• Ports & interfaces
+  – Sensor SW-C has a RequiredPortPrototype (RPort) IF_3 for get_velocity()
+  – Sensor SW-C has a ProvidedPortPrototype (PPort) IF_2 for get_velocity_current()
+  – ECU Abstraction has an RPort IF_1 for get_velocity_current()
+  – AssemblySwConnector links IF_2 → IF_1

+• Data flow
+  – Sensor SW-C invokes IF_3 to read raw velocity/current
+  – Sensor SW-C then calls IF_2 to provide current velocity to ECU Abstraction
+  – ECU Abstraction receives data via IF_1 for further processing

+• Key AUTOSAR concepts
+  – AtomicSwComponentType, RequiredPortPrototype, ProvidedPortPrototype
+  – ClientServerInterface with two operations (get_velocity, get_velocity_current)
+  – AssemblySwConnector, ApplicationPrimitiveDataType for signal semantics

+• Scenario
+  – Decouple physical sensor acquisition from higher-level ECU logic by standardizing get_velocity services through a software abstraction layer. ---------------------->
 Figure 10.4: Interfaces of signals in software

 Each sensor and actuator has an AUTOSAR PortPrototype at the ECU Abstraction.
 Connected to this port is the SensorActuatorSwComponentType.
 The SensorActuatorSwComponentType has one PortPrototype (i.e. IF_2) to the ECU Abstraction (which provides the values via IF_1) where it gets the AUTOSAR signals from the hardware, and one PortPrototype (i.e. IF_3) to AtomicSwComponentTypes where it provides the actual physical value to the rest of AUTOSAR on the RTE.